 Instead of relying on team-building exercises or social functions to make teams more productive, get the fundamentals right.
 Then, team members will likely ‘get along’ better.

 Teams can be derailed with the wrong view of development.
 It’s important to look at tried-and-true ways of assessing and enhancing team performance, and not just lean on instinct.
-Avoid the above errors, relying on what team science says, and you’ll develop teams that produce sustainable, satisfying results.
+Avoid the above errors, rely on what team science says, and you’ll develop teams that produce sustainable, satisfying results.